Faughart

 Faughart or Fochart (Fochaird) is an area north of Dundalk in County Louth, Ireland.
 The Hill of Faughart is the site of early Christian church ruins and a medieval graveyard, as well as a shrine to Saint Brigid.

 According to tradition, it was the birthplace of Saint Brigid of Kildare in 451 AD.
 There are ruins of an early medieval church and graveyard on Faughart Hill.
 There are also two holy wells and a modern shrine devoted to Saint Brigid, which attracts thousands of pilgrims and tourists each year.
 St. Brigid's day is celebrated on 1 February.
 One of her relics is held in St Brigid's Church in nearby Kilcurry.

-Following the 12th century Anglo-Norman invasion of Ireland, a Norman motte-and-bailey castle was built on Faughart Hill.
+Following the Anglo-Norman invasion of Ireland, a Norman motte-and-bailey castle was built on Faughart Hill.
 Its ruins survive.
-In 1318, the Battle of Faughart was fought here between an Irish-Scottish force led by Edward Bruce, a younger brother of Scotland's king Robert the Bruce, and the Anglo-Normans.
+In 1318, the Battle of Faughart was fought here between an Irish-Scottish force led by Edward Bruce and the Anglo-Normans.
 Bruce was defeated and killed in the battle, and he is buried in Faughart medieval graveyard.

 Standing at the southern end of the Gap of the North/Moyry Pass, Faughart held huge strategic importance for many centuries and was the scene of several battles; one such legendary battle was fought by Cú Chulainn in the Táin Bó Cúailnge.